codedim/WAMP/README.md

 ```

-In addition web and sql servers have been installed as Window services:
+In addition web and sql servers have been installed as Windows services:
 **Apache24** and **MySQL**.

 To uninstall the server run: